 Chapman Primary School

-Our school day begins at 8.50am for students in kindergarten to year 6, and 9.00am for preschool students.
-We ask parents or carers to notify the school by 9.00am on the day your child will to be away to ensure the all absences are recorded accurately.
+Our school day begins at 9.00 am for students all students, preschool to year 6.
+We ask parents or carers to notify the school by 9.00 am on the day your child will to be away to ensure the all absences are recorded accurately.

 How to notify a student absence

 Please confirm student absences in writing via email to firstname.lastname@example.org

 Chapman Primary - Procedures for maintaining accurate attendance and absence records

 - Class rolls are marked by the classroom teacher at 9.00 am daily.